Hertzole/scriptable-values/README.md

 ## ✨ Features

-- Supports fast enter play mode
+- Supports fast enter-play mode
 - Automatically resets values to default values
 - Scriptable values and events for most standard C# and Unity types
 - Scriptable objects for values, events, lists, dictionaries, and pools
 - Value reference type for easily picking between a constant value and a scriptable object reference
 - Automatically collect stack traces to see where your values are set from
 - Value and event listeners for easily hooking up events in the editor for when value changes/events are invoked
-- Networking support for [FishNet](https://assetstore.unity.com/packages/tools/network/fish-net-networking-evolved-207815) and [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/) (developer branch only currently!)

 ## 📦 Installation